KILLER'S KISS - PART FOUR

 I have pointed out in my Lolita analysis that we seem to have CRM-114 at work even before Dr. Strangelove.
 We see it throughout Kubrick's later career representing the extreme isolation of a character or characters at a point in which the plot embarks upon a kind of ritualized and seemingly irreversible trial.
 As, for instance, with Alex receiving the Serum 114 in A Clockwork Orange.
-A sense of sacrifice always is involved, not too different from the doomed bull which, once in the bullring, will not leave alive unless under rare and sensational circumstances.
+A sense of sacrifice always is involved, not too different from the doomed bull that, once in the bullring, will not leave alive unless under rare and sensational circumstances.

-Kubrick reiterates the initial KO in shot 114, with these cards by which Davey is again overpowered.
+Kubrick reiterates the initial KO, in shot 114, with these cards by which Davey is again overpowered.
 And thus we then have Davey trapped in the "dead-end" maze of the streets surrounding the warehouse.

-So, what about Himber?
+What about Himber?

 Orson first sprinkles some magical applause powder that spills off the screen onto the stage, then tosses a pack of cards to Dave.
 On screen, Orson's cards are normal size, but tossing them to Dave they become oversize cards.
 On Welles' instructions he wraps the deck in a rubber band.
 Welles says he wants someone to "freely" choose a card, not be forced.
 He has Dave throw the pack over his shoulder into the audience where a man catches it and Orson instructs him to hand the deck to a woman as he needs the woman for the experiment.
 Orson asks the woman to hold the deck behind her and has her answer him if she's done so.
 Then the deck is extended to a man who takes from it a card.
 He shows to the audience what the card is that he selected then inserts it back into the deck and Dave walks the woman onto the stage, she carrying the cards and shuffling them.
 Orson asks her if she's ever been hypnotized, utters some yabba-dabba words then asks her to throw the deck of cards at his right eye.